influxdata/clockface/src/Components/SelectGroup/Documentation/SelectGroupOption.md

-# SelectGroup Button
+# SelectGroupButton

-SelectGroupOption is the member of the SelectGroup Family; every member of the component family can be accessed from the same single import.
+SelectGroupOption is the member of the `SelectGroup` Family; every member of the component family can be accessed from the same single import.
 We recommend using it as a child of `<SelectGroup />` because it receives its appearance from its parent.

 ### Usage
 ```tsx